stefanofa/awesome/TOPICS.md

 *   [software-mansion/react-native-executorch](https://github.com/software-mansion/react-native-executorch) - Declarative way to run AI models in React Native on device, powered by ExecuTorch.

-## machine-learning

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
-AI finally knows what you are doing

-*   [tesseract-ocr/tesseract](https://github.com/tesseract-ocr/tesseract) - Tesseract Open Source OCR Engine (main repository)

-*   [f/prompts.chat](https://github.com/f/prompts.chat) - f.k.a.
-Awesome ChatGPT Prompts.
-Share, discover, and collect prompts from the community.
-Free and open source — self-host for your organization with complete privacy.

 ## ml

 *   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
 AI finally knows what you are doing